-How To Make Mexican Mango Flowers
+How to Make Mexican Mango on a Stick (Mango Flower)

-Mango flowers are a popular Mexican street food snack.
-Mango is cut into a shape of a flower and drizzled with lime juice and ground chili pepper.
+Mango on a stick or mango flowers are a popular Mexican street food snack.
+Fresh mango is cut into a shape of a flower and drizzled with lime juice and Tajin or ground chili pepper.
+Fun to eat and a great way to cool down on a hot day.

 Mexican Mango on a Stick